Life on the set of the original Charmed? Anything but charming a lot of the time.

 Things between the on-screen sisters got so bad that they reportedly only spoke when absolutely necessary.
 "There were times when I'd come in and say, 'Good morning, Shannen,' and she didn't say anything to me," Milano admitted.
 "And there were times when she'd come in and say, 'Good morning, Alyssa,' and I wouldn't say anything to her."

 The studio brought in a mediator.
 It didn't help.
-The writing was on the call, according to one source: "It eventually became clear that [either Doherty or Milano] had to go."
+The writing was on the wall, according to one source: "It eventually became clear that [either Doherty or Milano] had to go."

 While reports suggested Milano offered producers an ultimatum, the star denied doing so.
 Other reports claim Doherty asked to be let go.

-And in May 2001, it was announced that Doherty was out after three years and 66 episodes on Charmed.
-Yep, it was déjà vu all over again for Spelling and Doherty.
+Finally, in May 2001, it was announced that Doherty was out after three years and 66 episodes, déjà vu all over again for Spelling and Doherty.

 "We have had a long and prosperous relationship with Shannen and we didn't want to hold her back from what she wanted to do," Spelling Television said in a statement.
 "We wish her all the best and much continued success."

 As for Doherty, who had just directed the season finale, she said in a statement: "I have certainly enjoyed my time with Charmed, in particular the dedicated cast, crew and staff.
 I had the opportunity to create a character, learn and perform my own stunt work and direct three episodes of the show.
 At this time, I feel that I have accomplished everything I set out to do when I returned to series television."